asnaqsys/asnaqsys.github.io/manuals/enhancements/logic/program-as-webapi.md

 ```

 ## Configuration
-There are two main aspects that require some configuration settings or additional application support.
+There are three main aspects that require some configuration settings or additional application support.
 These are:
  - A Service Job class to support the programs called
  - Mapping of the endpoint controllers
  - And most important security